Privacy Policy

 Here’s the honest version, in plain words: your subscription list lives on your device, there’s no account behind any of it, and the few moments the app does use the internet — reading a voice note or a photographed bill — are listed below, with exactly what travels and why.

 The short version.
 Recury keeps your subscriptions, amounts and reminders on your iPhone.
 It has no user accounts and no analytics.
 When you add an entry by voice or by photo, that one clip or image is processed in the cloud through our relay and immediately discarded — nothing is stored, and your list itself never leaves the device.
+The app asks your explicit permission before the first cloud read, and you can withdraw it anytime in Settings → Privacy & Data.
 We never sell your data or share it with advertisers.
 You can export everything, and delete everything, whenever you like.

 Your data stays with you

 Recury stores the subscriptions you add (their names, amounts, billing cycles, dates and any reminders) in a file on your device.
 When an entry was read from a photo, the original picture is kept on your device too, so the card can show you where it came from.
+Those files are written with iOS file protection, so they sit encrypted whenever the device is locked.
 There is no Recury account, no cloud profile, and no server that holds a copy of your list.
 If you delete the app, that data goes with it.

 Where the reading happens